 Ongoing Maintenance of your Protocol

-As of March 1, 2014, all Health Sciences Research Ethics Board (HSREB) post-approval (any submission completed following initial approval of a research study) forms will be available on, and must be submitted via, ROMEO.
-Hard copy forms will no longer be accepted after March 31, 2014.
-The office of Human Research Ethics will NOT accept online submissions (initial and post-approval forms) unless:
+All post-approval (any submission completed following initial approval of a research study) forms are available on, and must be submitted via, WREM.
+The Office of Human Research Ethics will not accept online submissions (initial and post-approval forms) unless:

 - All relevant documents are included (if applicable).

 The submission will not be accepted for review if these conditions are not met.
 These guidelines are in conformity with requirements for continuing ethical review as set out in the Tri-Council Policy Statement, and in compliance with regulations governing clinical trials (Health Canada regulations for the investigational use of drugs, radiopharmaceuticals, biologics, natural health products and medical devices), ICH GCP E6, and where relevant, the U.S. Code of Federal Regulations.

 - Continuing Ethics Review (CER) Form

 - Acknowledgement Request Form (FYI Form)

 A formal approval letter will only be issued for the following post approval submissions: